Igorshk10/Igorshk10/README.md

-## Hi there , I`m Igorshk10👋
+## Hi there 👋

 ## About Me
-Motivated **trainee web developer** focused on clean, maintainable code and understanding how things work.
+Motivated trainee web developer focused on clean, maintainable code and understanding how things work.
 Aiming to become a senior full-stack web developer.

 ---

 ## 🛠️ Tech Stack